 Winter is a wonderful time to visit the adventure capital of the American Southwest.
 Featuring two national parks (Canyonlands National Park and Arches National Park), Moab is one of the best winter vacations in the US.

-From Moab’s most scenic hiking trails to wonderfully scenic Moab drives, there is a lot to do in winter.
+From Moab’s most scenic hiking trails to wonderfully scenic Moab drives, there is a lot to do in Moab during the winter.
 The best part is that the crowds of spring, summer, and fall are long gone and lodging becomes much more affordable.

 Visit the beautiful Dead Horse Point State Park for sunset.
 Enjoy sweeping canyon views and the snow-capped La Sal Mountains in the distance.